Fiat Currency Management Crypto Challenges

-Bitcoin’s skyrocketing and subsequent free fall in value should be a wakeup call to CFOs and corporate risk managers.
+Bitcoin’s skyrocketing and subsequent free fall in value should be a wakeup call to CFOs, corporate risk managers and others focused on currency management.
 But not for the reason you think.

 Corporate CFOs are largely staying away from privately issued alt coins such as Bitcoin, Ethereum, Tether, and others because of their price volatility.
 While Fundera reports that over 2,000 businesses – including AT&T and WeWork – in the United States accept Bitcoin, none of these organizations are holding cryptocurrencies on their balance sheets.
 They are converting to fiat currencies daily (or intra-day in some cases) to avoid being caught holding a devalued digital currency.

-The remainder of organizations that wish to attract crypto-centric customers use intermediary payment processors such as BitPay who will translate crypto-currency to fiat currencies or gift cards in real-time for shoppers to purchase goods and services.
+The remainder of organizations that wish to attract crypto-centric customers use intermediary fiat to crypto payments processors such as BitPay who will translate crypto-currency to fiat currencies or gift cards in real-time for shoppers to purchase goods and services.
 These businesses have similar interests: they are not in the business of digital currencies and don’t want to be risking their hard-earned revenue and cash flow to uncontrolled price movements in the currencies they transact in.

 This argument will sound very familiar to any CFO or Treasurer.
 Their mandate is to minimize the impact of financial risks so investors can be exposed to the business risk and not increases or decreases in earnings due to currencies (digital or otherwise).
 Digital currencies are hard to protect against because the derivatives market is not fully developed, the utility of cryptocurrencies is limited which reduces the opportunity to construct natural hedges, and the process of converting into fiat currencies is frictional lacking the automation or liquidity that treasury teams have come to expect for standard currencies.